Published on February 29th, 2012 | by Karen Black0

 Many companies are all jumping on the bandwagon to market their brand or products and services through Pinterest and it has caused a lot of debate, the same as when they introduced Business Pages on Facebook.
 It is inevitable in this day and age that people will look at more cost effective ways to market their business and gain awareness as well as connect and build relationships and trust with their customers through social networking.

-Below is a simple Infographic showing you how Pinterest can drive traffic to your website or blog …
+How to use Pinterest to drive traffic to your website or blog

 “Can I Use Pinterest to Promote My Blog, Website or Squidoo Lens?